mmeister86/boards-klon/codebase.md

       );
     }

-    // Check if the two areas can be merged const leftAreaId = dropArea.splitAreas[0].id;
+    // Get IDs for the split areas const leftAreaId = dropArea.splitAreas[0].id;
     const rightAreaId = dropArea.splitAreas[1].id;
-    const areasCanMerge = canMerge(leftAreaId, rightAreaId);
+    // Check directly if these two areas can be merged using the store function const areasCanMerge = canMerge(leftAreaId, rightAreaId);

     // Handler for merge gap click with animation